Why is Distracted Driving a Problem?

 The AAA Foundation for Traffic Safety has sponsored research on distracted driving since the early 1990s.

 - The Foundation’s analysis of data from a 2006 study conducted by Virginia Tech’s Transportation Institute revealed that taking your eyes off the road for more than two seconds doubles your risk of a crash.

 - The Foundation’s annual Traffic Safety Culture Index, which measures national attitudes towards road safety, consistently finds that drivers are willing to engage in distracting behaviors behind the wheel despite knowing the dangers.
 According to the 2013 Traffic Safety Culture Index, 83 percent of motorists rated texting while driving and 58 percent rated cell phone use very serious threats to their safety, yet many admitted performing these distracting behaviors while driving within the previous month.
 Further, 88 percent of respondents said that distracted drivers were somewhat or a much bigger problem today than they were just three years ago.

 - The pervasiveness of a ‘do as I say, not as I do’ attitude toward distracted driving highlights the need to spread awareness of the risks and work with drivers to increase safety on the roads.

-- The Foundation most recently completed a groundbreaking study on the role of mental distraction in crashes, including the safety of voice-activated communications technologies.
+- The Foundation is conducting groundbreaking research on the role of mental distraction in crashes, including the safety of voice-activated communications technologies.

 Is Cell Phone Use While Driving Safe?